lethalsage/CTF-s-writeups/D4rckc0de-recruitment-ctf-2023/MISC/README.md

 I searched this information on web browser and this [website](https://www.flightera.net/en/planes/VT-IFP) appeared:
 ![](hop/img/1search.png)
-further in the website i found that the code name was `IGO839 ` of the flight on 3 september 2023
+further in the website i found that it's code name was `IGO839 ` of the flight on 3 september 2023
 ![](hop/img/fsearch.png)

-now I searched `IndiGo 6E839 (IGO839) rout info at 3 sept 2023` on web browser the this [website](https://www.flightaware.com/live/flight/IGO839) appered but it was showing the information about the flight on 21 oct 2023 so on further digging website i found the info about the asked flight:
+now I searched `IndiGo 6E839 (IGO839) rout info at 3 sept 2023` on web browser then this [website](https://www.flightaware.com/live/flight/IGO839) appered but it was showing the information about the flight on 21 oct 2023 so on further digging website i found the info about the asked flight:
 ![](hop/img/found.png)
 the
 ![](hop/img/final.png)